-And to make real the dream the old Robber Barons only dreamed.
+And to make real the dream the Robber Barons only dreamed.

 I sign Laws and Orders to put America First again.

 America First, especially we rich.
 Slash our taxes, then the safety net.
 Real Men don’t have safety nets (except for my beloved bankruptcy and limited liability laws).

 America First, especially its corporations.
 Great citizens.
 They don’t get sick or complain.
 And they create legal duties that bless our greed.
 Loveʹem.

 America First, especially its unschooled whites yearning to be sucked up to.
 Pawns in my patented racialist game.